 The origin of Peacham Fall Fondo

-The name for the Peacham Fall Fondo originates from a) the community that Ian and Gretchen proudly call home b) the glorious season in which the event occurs and c) the Italian term "granfondo," which roughly translates to "big ride."
+The name for the Peacham Fall Fondo originates from a) the community that the Boswells proudly call home b) the glorious season in which the event occurs and c) the Italian term "granfondo," which roughly translates to "big ride."
 Drop the "gran" and it means that the Peacham Fall Fondo is, simply, a ride for everyone.

-In its second year, the Peacham Fall Fondo lives true to its name.
-Last year, nearly every organization in the small town of charming Peacham contributed time, energy, and love to make the first annual Peacham Fall Fondo happen.
-The ride kicks off in the center of Peacham at the Town Hall; the roads of the course are carefully monitored and maintained by the dedicated Peacham Road Crew; the Peacham Volunteer Fire Department EMTs ensured safety on the course; the Peacham Congregational Church opened its doors for bathroom facilities; the Peacham Cafe provided delicious and nutritious breakfast nibbles and coffee; the Peacham Elementary School hosted a rest stop along the course; and the Peacham Library topped it all off with too-large slices of apple pie made by community members.
-And this year we are proud to include a route for the next generation of cyclists and strong community members...
+In its fifth year, the Peacham Fall Fondo lives true to its name.
+Every year, nearly every organization in the small town of charming Peacham contributes time, energy, and love to make the annual Peacham Fall Fondo happen.
+The ride kicks off in the center of Peacham at the Town Hall; the roads of the course are carefully monitored and maintained by the dedicated Peacham Road Crew; the Peacham Volunteer Fire Department EMTs ensure safety on the course; the Peacham Congregational Church opens its doors for bathroom facilities; the Peacham Cafe provides delicious and nutritious breakfast nibbles and coffee; and the Peacham Library tops it all off with too-large slices of apple pie made by community members.
+And we are proud to include a route for the next generation of cyclists and strong community members...

 Come ride with us to feel the power and impact of a small community with a big heart.
-It's the reason Ian and Gretchen were able to dream up this ride in the first place.
-We'd love to meet you!
+We'd love to see you again or meet you!